Is SEO Worth It in 2024? Check These 2 Things to Find Out

 1. SEO is worth it if: There is enough search volume centered around your service

 First, you need to ensure that people are searching for your products or services online.
 Lucky for us, we can do this for free and easily.

-Simply enter some keywords that you think would bring you business, separated by commas.
+To use these tools, you generally start by adding 1 or multiple keywords into the search bar.
 From there, you can see the monthly search volumes as well as new keyword ideas.
 Pretty nifty, right?

 Now that you have an idea of your target keywords and their monthly search volume, how do you determine if it is “enough” volume for SEO to be worth it?
 The answer is, it will depend based on a number of things including your profit per sale, click-through rates, and conversion rates.

 One tool you can use to assess the benefit of SEO is Ahref’s Traffic Potential feature, which estimates how many monthly organic visitors that you could generate from a #1 ranking of any specified keyword.